 The development of urban popular songs

-I personally yearned for songs with a bit more urban flavor.
+I personally was attracted by songs with a bit more urban flavor.
 Frank Nagai sang moody urban songs composed by Tadashi Yoshida such as "Yurakucho de aimasho" (Let's meet at Yurakucho) released in 1957.
-Frank Nagai trained his beautifully soft and moody voice and technique to sing jazz and other American pop songs as a singer for American officers' club, which was a typical experience for the singers in the post-war period.
-Anyhow, Frank Nagai symbolized the sophisticated night life in the urban Tokyo.
+Frank Nagai trained his beautifully soft and moody voice and technique by singing jazz and other American pop songs as a singer for American officers' club.
+It was a typical experience for the singers in the post-war period.
+Frank Nagai symbolized the sophisticated night life in the urban Tokyo.

 I also have to refer to the outstanding twin singers "The Peanuts", who made their debut in 1959 with "Chiisana Hana" (Le petite fleur).
 The Peanuts is the best duet group we ever had in our history of popular music.
 They were for me a symbol of smart and elegant world of Tokyo, which also leads to dreamlike foreign countries.

-However, when I hear their songs recently, I noticed that the worlds described by some of those songs are not luxury at all.
-For example, a girl makes their cloths for a date and mends her favorite socks for a date with her boy friend.
+However, when I listened to their songs recently, I noticed that the world they described in their songs is not luxurious at all.
+For example, a girl makes her dress and mends her favorite socks for a date with her boyfriend.
 In another song, young people do not have money in their pockets but say they have big dreams.